mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/_index.md

 It is powered by [mattermost-redux]({{< ref "/contribute/more-info/webapp/redux" >}}) which handles the majority of the logic, client-side storage and server communication.

+Please note that issues associated with the Mattermost web app are found only in the [Mattermost Server repo](https://github.com/mattermost/mattermost-server)
 ## Repository

 https://github.com/mattermost/mattermost-webapp